hashicorp/terraform-provider-azurerm/website/docs/d/private_link_endpoint_connection.html.markdown

 layout: "azurerm"
 page_title: "Azure Resource Manager: azurerm_private_link_endpoint_connection"
 description: |-
-  Gets the connecton status information about an existing Private Link Endpoint
+  Gets the connection status information about an existing Private Link Endpoint
 ---
 -> **NOTE:** The 'azurerm_private_link_endpoint_connection' resource is being deprecated in favour of the renamed version 'azurerm_private_endpoint_connection'.
 Information on migrating to the renamed resource can be found here: https://terraform.io/docs/providers/azurerm/guides/migrating-between-renamed-resources.html